China Central Television: Incidents

 Since its inception CCTV has served as a tool of state power and as such has been complicit in human rights abuses.
 They have a history of demonizing and inciting hatred against those perceived as foes by the CCP, in this way they can be used to mobilize against threats as diverse as Falun Gong and international human rights groups.

 1990s Falun Gong crackdown

 In 1999, during the first crackdown on Falun Gong, CCTV's Focus Talk ran 28 episodes over a 32-day period which defamed practitioners and incited hatred against them.
 In 2001, they deceptively claimed that a group of people who had set themselves on fire in Tiananmen Square were Falun Gong adherents, a claim which was characterized as "clearly abusive" by the Canadian regulatory commission.

-Xinwen Lianbo and internet purity

-On 27 December 2007, Xinwen Lianbo aired a report about the wide and easy availability of explicit content on the internet.
-The report appealed to juristic institutions and government to hurry to make relevant legislation in order to purify the internet environment.
-In the report, a young student described a pop-up advertisement she saw as being "very erotic very violent".
-After the airing of the report, many parodies were posted by internet users ridiculing the comment and CCTV's credibility in part.
-The incident also questioned the reliability of Xinwen Lianbo, noting the unlikelihood of a web page being both violent and erotic at the same time (even though such pages do exist), and the age of the student interviewed.
-Personal information of the interviewed girl was later also leaked, identifying the girl in the report by name.
-Online message boards were populated by large threads about the incident, and a satirical work even stated that CCTV's website was the number one "very erotic very violent" website on the internet, with some users even creating their own toplists of sites which meet these criteria, the "top 8 very erotic very violent sports events" and even identifying things that are yellow as being erotic (since 黄, huáng, the Chinese character for "yellow", also means "erotic").

 Xinwen Lianbo and fake imagery

 On 23 January 2011, Xinwen Lianbo showcased the Chengdu J-10 firing a missile at a plane, causing it to explode.
 The footage lasted half a second and the destroyed plane shown was later identified as that of an F-5E, a US fighter jet.
 The clip was later revealed to have been taken from the 1986 US movie Top Gun.